greenywd/tvapp/README.md

 - [ ] Need to decide on layout - tableview or a more visual way (i.e posters)

 ### - Show View Controller
-- [ ] Change 'Add' to a Star icon or similar and highlight it
 - [ ] Fix layout of almost every label
 - [ ] Possibly an 'actors' section - actors are already being grabbed via API so the data is there
 - [ ] Paged horizontal scroll view to scroll through fanart
-- [ ] <s>If no fanart - pretty sure the view controller either doesn't work, or crashes</s> currently loads art from different show - should set to nil to prevent that
 - [ ] Next episode - "airs in x minutes"

 ### - Episode View Controller